The Complete Guide

 • Passionate community

-• Physical, active lifestyle
+• Active lifestyle

-• Low cost of living (with benefits)
+• Low living costs (with benefits)

 Cons: